 CERTIFICATES OF DEPOSIT

+In short: no, it is not.
 Opening a debit card together with a checking account is not always obligatory, but it is a widespread and practical choice.
-A debit card provides convenient access to the funds in your checking account, allows you to...
+Most checking accounts come with a debit card...

 Read morecertificate of deposit: WHAT IS IT AND